SCISCHOL 202A/B : Research and Discovery

 The course may include live in person or online events.

 The activities for the course are scheduled as a standard weekly timetable.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 There is n0 text book for this course, but readings (scientific and popular articles) and videos will be assigned in preparation for class discussion, assignments, and projects.
-The students will be required to be familiar with the provided readings before the lectures (pre-reading).

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.